microsoft/lage/packages/lage/README.md

 The documentation for `lage` currently located in [the /docs-beta path](https://github.com/microsoft/lage/tree/master/docs-beta/docs)

+This is the lateset release of lage.
+Please see [RELEASE.md] for more details of new features!

 ## Overview

 Your JS repo has gotten large enough that you have turned to using a tool to help you manage multiple packages inside a repository.
 That's great!
 However, you realized quickly that the tasks defined inside the workspace have to be run in package dependency order.